millsguo/anit_cms_for_zf3/README.md

 Intro
 -----
-I worked for many companies that have developed their own back-office for their web sites but often it was almost impossible to re-use it.
+I worked for many companies to develop their own back-office for their web sites but often it was almost impossible to re-use it.
 So I thought to a solution in order to create customizable web sites easily.

 Benefits